haoran119/learning-notes/学习笔记之Git/README.md

 $ git branch my2.6.14 v2.6.14   (1)
 $ git switch my2.6.14
 ```
-* Delete an unneeded branch
+* Delete an unwanted branch
   * 1. Delete the remote-tracking branches "todo", "html" and "man".
 The next fetch or pull will create them again unless you configure them not to.
 See git-fetch[1].
   * 2. Delete the "test" branch even if the "master" branch (or whichever branch is currently checked out) does not have all commits from the test branch.
 ```sh